ncjoes/poppler-php/README.md

 ### Feedback & Contribute

-Send me an issue for improvement or any buggy thing.
+Notify me of any issues, bugs, or improvements.
 Thanks :+1: